ad-auroram/Big-Data/doc/Plan.md

 *   [ ] Re-write the instructions in your own words.
     *   If you don't do this, you won't know what you're supposed to do!
     *   Don't leave out details!

+Write a python code that takes data from the Bureau of Labor Statistics' Quarterly Census of Employment and Wages (formatted in a CSV file) and summarizes it in a nice easy to read report.

 *   [ ] Explain the problem this program aims to solve.
     *   Describe what a *good* solution looks like.
     *   List what you already know how to do.
     *   Point out any challenges that you can foresee.

+A good solution will pass any provided unit tests, as well as any other test cases I design.
+It will be able to run through all the provided data and identify the relevant pieces of info.

+***Things I know:***
+  * How to open and read files
+  * Making a dictionary (probably)

+***Things I don't know yet:***

 *   [ ] List all of the data that is used by the program, making note of where it comes from.
     *   Explain what form the output will take.

+The program uses a CSV file of the data, the output will take the form of a formatted report with a print() statement.
+Said statement is in a function that takes info from other modules (industry_data).
 *   [ ] List the algorithms that will be used (but don't write them yet).

+A dictionary containing the relevant records (based on FIPS codes) will be the main part.

 *   [ ] **Tag** the last commit in this phase `analyzed` and push it to GitLab.
     *   *Grace Points: if this tag is pushed by midnight on the Sunday before the due date, you will receive up to 5 points back*